 - BC18 The Board considered issues relating to the recognition of a financial liability and, consistent with IPSAS 32, decided that a financial liability should be recognised when the grantor has to make a determinable series of cash payments of cash or cash equivalents to the operator. - BC19 A financial liability arises in cases when the grantor is obligated to make a determinable series of payments to the operator because the grantor has an obligation as a result of the contract to deliver cash or another financial asset to another entity (the operator).
-The Board agreed with the IPSASB conclusion that when there is a determinable series of payments of cash or cash equivalents, the payments should be allocated as a reduction of the liability, an imputed finance charge, and charges for services provided by the operator under the service concession arrangement. - BC20 AASB Interpretation 12 requires the financial asset to be accounted for in accordance with the relevant Australian Accounting Standard on financial instruments (AASB 9 Financial Instruments, AASB 132 Financial Instruments: Presentation or AASB 139 Financial Instruments: Recognition and Measurement, as appropriate). - BC21 This [draft] Standard also provides guidance for determining the interest rate to be used to determine the finance charge under the financial liability model.
-The Board noted the grantor ordinarily would not have sufficient information to determine a market rate.
+The Board agreed with the IPSASB conclusion that when there is a determinable series of payments of cash or cash equivalents, the payments should be allocated as a reduction of the liability, an imputed finance charge, and charges for services provided by the operator under the service concession arrangement. - BC20 AASB Interpretation 12 requires the financial asset to be accounted for in accordance with the relevant Australian Accounting Standard on financial instruments (AASB 9 Financial Instruments, AASB 132 Financial Instruments: Presentation or AASB 139 Financial Instruments: Recognition and Measurement, as appropriate). - BC20A The Board decided to require the finance charge specified in paragraph 20 to be determined, in the first instance, using the rate implicit to the arrangement, consistent with the effective interest rate in AASB 9, if this is practicable to determine.
+This is consistent with the Board's objective in setting transaction neutral Standards. - BC20B If the rate implicit to the arrangement is not practicable to determine, the operator's cost of capital specific to the service concession asset, the grantor's incremental borrowing rate, or another rate appropriate to the terms and conditions of the arrangement is used. - BC21 This [draft] Standard also provides guidance for determining the interest rate to be used to determine the finance charge under the financial liability model.
+The Board noted the grantor ordinarily would may not have sufficient information to determine a market rate.
 Accordingly, the guidance requires the operator's cost of capital to be used, if that is practicable to determine.
 It also permits the use of other rates that are appropriate to the specific terms and conditions of the service concession arrangement.